 Eligible applicants and partners

-Any entity, public or private, commercial or non-commercial and non-governmental organisations, established as a legal person in Poland or in Norway is eligible as applicant or partner.
+Any entity, public or private, commercial or non-commercial and non-governmental organisations, established as a legal person in Poland or in Norway (excluding natural persons who do not conduct business activity) is eligible as applicant or partner.

 Each applicant can submit one application.
 Each partner can be a partner in one application